ozcanseker/Social-linked-beer/README.md

 ## This application might destroy your pod.
 Use with caution.
 Make a pod to test this application

-This application is an app that is made to work with the solid pod.
+This application is made to work with the solid pod.
 It is an application that is based on Untappd.
-In this application you can make friends en share the beers you drunk.
+In this application you can make friends and share the beers you drunk.
 Also you can make groups with your friends.
 You can find the technical documentation [here](./docs/Technical%20documentation.md).

 ## DOCS
 [Documentation](docs)